creachadair/taskgroup/README.md

 however, managing goroutine lifetimes can become unwieldy using only what is built in.

-For example, consider the case of copying a large directory tree: Walk throught the source directory recursively, creating the parallel target directory structure and spinning up a goroutine to copy each of the files concurrently.
-This part is simple:
+For example, consider the case of copying a large directory tree: Walk through the source directory recursively, creating a parallel target directory structure and starting a goroutine to copy each of the files concurrently.
+That much is conceptually simple:

 ```go
 func copyTree(source, target string) error {